Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 Can I use AI-generated photos for Walmart Marketplace listings?
 Walmart requires "actual product images" and prohibits stock photos.
 AI tools that edit, retouch, or generate new angles from a real product photo produce output based on the actual item and are used widely by marketplace sellers.
 Fully synthetic images generated without a real product source would not meet the policy.

 What is the difference between Walmart and Amazon image requirements?
-The biggest differences: Walmart requires 3:4 portrait for fashion (Amazon uses 1:1 square), Walmart's zoom minimum is 1500px (Amazon is 1000px), Walmart auto-unpublishes below 500px (Amazon suppresses but keeps listings live), and Walmart supports up to 8 videos and native 360 spin (Amazon allows 1 video with no native 360).
+The main differences: Walmart's zoom minimum is 1500px (Amazon is 1000px), Walmart auto-unpublishes primary images below 500px (Amazon suppresses but keeps listings live), and Walmart supports up to 8 videos and native 360 spin (Amazon allows 1 video with no native 360).
+Both platforms use a 1:1 square primary image.

 How many images should a Walmart product listing have?
 Walmart's minimum recommendation is 4 images, but 6 or more produce the best content quality scores.
 Include a hero shot on white, multiple angles, detail close-ups, and at least one lifestyle or in-use image.
 Rich media like 360 spin or video can increase conversions by 27-80%.